GLOBAL TERMS AND CONDITIONS FOR SALE OF PRODUCTS, PROVISION OF SERVICES AND COMPLETE SOLUTIONS (GTC)

 15. Law and jurisdiction

-The United Nations Convention on Contracts for the International Sale of Goods shall not apply to the Agreement.
-In the case of any dispute, the Contracting Parties shall endeavor to reach an amicable agreement first.
+The United Nations Convention on Contracts for the International Sale of Goods will not apply to the Agreement.
+In the case of any dispute, the Contracting Parties will endeavor to reach an amicable agreement first.

 15.1.
 These GTC and any dispute or claim (including non-contractual disputes or claims) shall be governed by and construed and interpreted in accordance with the law of England and Wales in all respects (including formation) without regard to principles of law that might make the law of some other jurisdiction applicable (conflict of laws).